rajatbhatt2/next-js-sample/README.md

 ## Get Started

-This guide describes how to use DigitalOcean App Platform to run a sample Next.js application.

-**Note**: Following these steps may result in charges for the use of DigitalOcean services.

 ### Requirements

 * You need a DigitalOcean account.
 If you do not already have one, first [sign up](https://cloud.digitalocean.com/registrations/new).